jeffNeosoft/pokedex-monorepo/README.md

 yarn production
 ```

-3. Pun the appliction in docker:
+3. Run the appliction in docker:

 ```bash
 # Image Creation